build-with-aws-copilot/caddy_docs/docs/network_load_balancer_and_caddy.md

 We will use AWS Copilot to build a Network Load Balancer.
-It cannot be Application Load Balancer or Classic Load Balancer because we need the encrypted traffic to flow through the load balancer to Caddy instances.
+It cannot be Application Load Balancer or Classic Load Balancer because we need the encrypted traffic to flow through the load balancer to Caddy instance.
 And then Caddy will be able to do its work.

 Here's the manifest for building Network Load Balancer using AWS Copilot: